 When deciding which skills to boost, think outside of the box.
 Obviously, improving your skills with your camera and editing will be a massive boost to your business.
-However, looking at courses to help you with social media marketing, improving your website or online portfolio, and running the business side of things will definitely improve your overall professional appearance.
+However, looking at courses to help you with social media marketing, improving your website or online gallery, and running the business side of things will definitely improve your overall professional appearance.

 - Get To That Admin You’ve Been Avoiding

 If you aren’t keen to take online courses in your extended downtime, now might be the right time to catch up on all that admin you’ve been meaning to do.

 Take a look at your business and workflow systems and see if you can improve upon them.
 Cleaning up your invoicing system and ensuring you have a proper system for your tax returns is something vital many small business owners put off.
 This can cost you more in the long run, as you may lose out on unpaid invoices you haven’t kept track of, or have to pay additional tax due to not having your paperwork in order.

 Marketing is another big element that small business owners tend to wing rather than create a full strategy around.
 Take some time to look at your social media profiles, any adverts you run and any other marketing material or media.
 If there’s anywhere you can make positive changes or update your offerings—especially if you want to run a promotion for pre-orders or discounted packages—go for it.